• Skip to primary navigation

 Variations

-There are several different flavors of wafer cookies, like strawberry, chocolate, orange creme, lemon, and more.
+• There are several flavors of wafer cookies, like strawberry, chocolate, orange creme, lemon, and more.

-These wafers are can be decorated for all the holidays, birthdays, and game days, just find the toppings in the colors you want.
+• These wafers can be decorated for all the holidays, birthdays, and game days; just find the toppings in the colors you want.

-These classic Ginger Cookies have three kinds of ginger baked inside.
+These classic Triple Ginger Cookies have three kinds of ginger baked inside.
 A family favorite!

 Chocolate Chocolate Chips Cookies for the chocolate lover.
 Bake a batch of these rich, buttery, and chewy cookies for a delicious cookie treat.